pras75299/Jewellery/README.md

-# Jewellerywebsite
+# Jewellery Website

-Jewelry E-commerce Website for selling Jewelry online.
+# Jewelry E-commerce Website for selling Jewelry online.

 In this website you can navigate the other pages throught #All Pages in menu.

-This template contains UserAccount page as well.
+This template contains User Account page as well.